 You can buy Travel Insurance via mobile apps last minute, or if you are forgetful like I am or travel fairly often, buy an annual plan so you can take the time to go through the terms and make sure you are covered.

-Be a little more aware of your surroundings at all times, and don’t take safety for granted, which is really just good advice for your whole life and not travel onyl.
+Be a little more aware of your surroundings at all times, and don’t take safety for granted, which is really just good advice for your whole life and not just when you travel.

-In short, keep on doing what you are doing, keep on travelling.
-When it comes down to it, getting caught in a bad situation is really a matter of unfortunate luck and circumstances, what you can do is make sure you are able to get yourself out of it quickly and safely by taking some small steps and prep.
-Be safe all you travellers out there, occasional or not.
+In short, keep on doing what you are doing and keep on travelling.
+When it comes down to it, getting caught in a bad situation is really a matter of unfortunate luck and circumstances, what you can do is make sure you are able to get yourself out of it quickly and safely by taking some small steps and prep rather than stick your head in the sand and try to avoid danger because you’ll never leave your house that way.